mu-se373-200704035/OrderHere/README.md

 ## Requirements
 ### Server
-    • Restaurant table in the database -> restaurant info
+    • Shops table in the database -> restaurant info
-    • Menu table with TitleIDs and for each title in the menu, another table.
+    • Menu with item types and items listed.
-    • Tables table in the database with OrdersTable unique for each table.
+    • Tables and related orders.
     • Requests table in the database. -> tableNo, purpose of the request(help/checkout).
     • User type waiter(admin) sign up and sign in functionality.
     • If the table is available, function to change the owner to the customer's randomly generated id.